 Transparency: The design, processes, and final reports should be available for public scrutiny, and all funding sources disclosed.

-Representative: The participants should be a representative microcosm of the general public, achieved through random sampling.
+Representative: The participants should be a representative microcosm of the general public, selected by lottery.
 Everyone should have an equal opportunity to be selected to participate.